Delegations for Dialogue currently organises three types of programmes incorporating different approaches to dialogue.

 Fact-finding programmes have between 8-12 delegates and last between 7-10 days.

-3. Sports & Cultural Diplomacy
+3. Sports & Cultural Exchanges

 Supported by globalisation and the increasing affordability of international travel, sports and cultural exchanges have emerged as an integral part of efforts to build ever-strengthening relations between nations.
 These exchanges seek to highlight shared, universal passions as a means to transcend linguistic and sociocultural differences and bring people closer together.